hrrytech92/hrrytech92/README.md

 ##### About me

-I😄 am with extensive and rich knowledge of all software such as Blockchain, Website, Mobile App and more for over 8 years.
+I😄 am with extensive and rich knowledge of all software such as Website, Blockchain and more for over 8 years.

 ✅ Blockchain Skill 😄